⅓ C pasteurized plain whole milk Greek yogurt

 In a loaf pan, lightly coat with avocado spray.
 Line the bottom of the pan with parchment paper, leaving the ends long and overhanging on the sides to help you lift the cake out of the pan after baking.

-In a bowl, whisk together the dry ingredients: 1¼ cups of all-purpose unbleached flour, ⅓ cup of unsweetened cocoa powder, 1 teaspoon of baking soda, 1 teaspoon of baking powder, and 1 teaspoon of kosher salt.
+In a bowl, whisk together the dry ingredients: 1¼ cups of gluten-free flour, ⅓ cup of unsweetened cocoa powder, 1 teaspoon of baking soda, 1 teaspoon of baking powder, and 1 teaspoon of kosher salt.

 In a separate small bowl, using a fork or potato masher, mash 4 ripe bananas until smooth.
 Set aside.